ralatorr/ralatorr.github/README.md

 ## Project Portfolio
 ### NLP Reddit Classification
-#### Problem Statement
+#### Overview
 Taking advantage of the Pushshift Reddit API, we pulled thousands of posts from the r/NHL and r/NBA subreddits.
 With this data in hand, we set out to leverage NLP methods in order to create models that would take in a given Reddit post as an input and predict whether the post came from r/NHL or r/NBA.

 #### Conclusions

 After performing some data cleaning and EDA, we found that roughly half of all submissions did not have bodies of text to process, although there was plenty of text data in submission titles that aided our modeling.
-Thus, the Titles and Selftext fields were appended together into a Fulltext column before being vectorized through TfidfVectorizer.
+Thus, we combined both the titles and bodies of text of each submission before they were vectorized through TfidfVectorizer.
 This way, each post whose body lived entirely within its title was properly processed.

 Once the text data had been processed and vectorized, three models were tested, with the following results:
 Model (Train Score, Test Score)